aquizon/FindMyRecipes/README.md

 Clicking the Save and Quit button stores the user's fridge and favorited recipes in an external file which can be used when the user opens the application again.

 ## Objectives: Challenges/Modifications/Progress
+(NOTE: remember to include who worked on objecives)

 We came across challenges in our implementation that led us to modify our approach to a few of our objectives.
 Below is our original list of objectives and our modifications/realizations:

 1. Using public datasets to populate our database with recipes, ingredients, and images